orblivion/ntfy/.sandstorm/README.md

 **For the initial release** users will not be able to protect topics with username/password (due to needing auth headers, see above).
 As with free ntfy.sh accounts, please treat topics like passwords!

-Note that the API URL is (thanks to Sandstorm) random and revokable, which can help you hide your ntfy grain.
+Note that the API URL is (thanks to Sandstorm) random and revokable, which can help you hide your ntfy grain, limiting potential bad actors.
 However services (Mastodon, etc) that send notifications will see the endpoint, so it won't be totally secret.

+This relies on you not sharing your grain with other users.
 Because this is Sandstorm, we still want to make ntfy a single-user app and give the user as much ownership over it as possible.
 For future versions we might add the ability to monitor or approve topics in the web UI.

 ## [Web UI](README_DETAILS.md#web-ui)

-**For the initial release we will**:
+**For the initial release we**:

 * Add the API URL (the "offer template" described below) to settings for smooth onboarding
 * Remove features that won't work or are confusing for Sandstorm